 As a Provider Rep, you are doing just that, “representing the provider”.
 You are their counsel.
-You are their voice to the DCE.
+You are their voice to the ACO REACH.
 You are held accountable as much as they are for their performance and engagement.
 When you are communicating the game plane, you are on their team, on their side, working together towards the common goal.
 When it is time to have the difficult conversations, your position at the table will create the tone for the meeting.

-- Same Side Sitting – creativity, open ideas, game plan discussion, celebrating wins
+-Same Side Sitting – creativity, open ideas, game plan discussion, celebrating wins

-- Opposite Side Sitting – Refocus, serious talk, accountability, overcoming loses
+-Opposite Side Sitting – Refocus, serious talk, accountability, overcoming loses

 Your guests will always sit opposite of the provider and office administrator.
 During these meetings, educations, or “hard talks” from a Medical Director, the Provider Rep will always sit on the same side as the provider and office administrator.
 You are their counsel, remember.
 You will be the one they turn to for direction.
 This is how credible relationships form and trust builds.
 Your suggestions become actions and actions become successes.